Group Size: Based on Minimum of 2 passengers

 Prices shown are per person based on twin share.
 Seasonal supplements and minimum night requirement may apply.
+Special offer pricing has already been applied to the website pricing displayed, unless it is stated otherwise.
 Solo traveller and extra night prices available on request.
 Luggage restrictions may apply.
-International flights not included. *Optional activities are at an additional cost so please enquire with us.
+International flights not included.

 Wonderful South Africa

 We had a wonderful trip and everything worked perfectly.
 Both Garonga and

 were excellent choices and staying more days at fewer places allowed us to